Premiere

 Music by Ilya Demutsky

-This monumental dance event is not only a special landmark for the Staatsballett Berlin but also a chance to experience the remarkable story of an artist who not only revolutionized ballet but also stood as a symbol of artistic freedom and individual self-determination.
+This monumental dance event marks not only a major moment for the Staatsballett Berlin but also a rare chance to experience the extraordinary story of an artist who not only transformed the world of ballet but stood as a symbol of artistic freedom and individual self-determination.

 Dates